opekope2/OptiGUI-Legacy/README.md

 Yes, to an estimated moderately high extent.

-Introdced caching, but still queries the last interacted block or entity at least once per rendered frame, for every non-block texture rendered.
+Introduced caching, but still queries the last interacted block or entity at least once per rendered frame, for every non-block texture rendered.

 Please do not use these versions.